MingkunLishigure/SiCL/README.md

 | VC-Clothes| https://wanfb.github.io/dataset.html |
 | DeepChange| https://github.com/PengBoXiangShang/deepchange |

-**Remark**:
+📚**Remark**:
-:star: In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.
+In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.

 The mask images used in the **MaskCL** are generated based on human parsing networks.